kitajchuk/2dk/README.md

 ## Disclaimer
-**It's important to note I take no credit for the Nintendo IPs used for testing nor for the artwork and designs.
-All I've done is increased the resolution of sprites and tilesets I've compiled from the internet.**
+*I take no credit for the Nintendo IPs used for the Zelda demo game nor for the artwork and designs.
+All I've done is increased the resolution of sprites and tilesets I've compiled from the internet.*